Skip to main content

 N/A

 Implements cybersecurity best practices and conducts cybersecurity monitoring for UND centralized enterprise applications and networks.
-Responds to cybersecurity incidents, audit systems, develop policy procedures, support end point security for the community.
+Responds to cybersecurity incidents, audit systems, develops policy and procedures, and supports endpoint security for the UND community.
 Services are provided in collaboration with Core Technology Services (CTS) as defined by the Service Level Agreement between UND and CTS.

 Contact